shadowking06/BMI-Calculator/README.md

  `main`: prompts user input and displays results.

+ ## 🧑‍💻 Development Environment

+Developed using **Visual Studio Code**, which provides a powerful IDE for Python development. 🖥️

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and submit a pull request.